tomdec/climbing-technique-detector/README.md

 ## 8. K-Fold validation of models
 Multiple models can be trained in a group according to the K-Fold Cross Validation Algorithm using this source code.
 Depending on the type of model, different assumptions will be made from the `/data` folder.
-All data will be split in 10 different folds.
+All training data will be split in 10 different folds.

 ### 8.1.
 SOTA image classification model
 The SOTA models can be trained with K-Fold Cross Validation to acquired multiple test metrics.